yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 ## :relaxed: Postscript

 If you run into trouble with this program or have suggestions how to improve it, feel free to contact me.
 If you like it, please give it a star.
+Thanks Thomas